hummingbird-me/kitsu-web/README.md

 way.
 If you have any questions, please don't hesitate to ask us on our [Discord](https://invite.gg/kitsu) in the #dev channel!

+Before you make a pull request, please [read the styleguide](./STYLEGUIDE.md) and make sure that you're keeping the codebase clean and consistent for future developers.

 ### Getting It Running

 You're gonna need a [fairly modern Node.js version](https://nodejs.org/en/about/releases/).
 The